ppwwyyxx/ImageResizer/README.md

 ### Introduction

-An Image Resizer using Seam Carving alogrithm.
+An Content-Aware Image Resizer using Seam Carving alogrithm.

 See: